silnrsi/FDBP/en-US/OpenType.md

 Having said that, there are some technical and practical distinctions that may require violating these guidelines:

-- The cvxx tags utilize GSUB “alternate” (type 3) lookups, thus allowing a feature to have more than on/off values.
+- The cvxx tags can utilize GSUB “alternate” (type 3) lookups, thus allowing a feature to have more than on/off values.
 - There are only 20 registered ssxx features, but 99 cvxx features.
 - Some apps (MS Word for example) assume that users would need to turn on only one ssxx feature at a time.
 - Not as many apps support cvxx (yet).